CollaboraOnline/online/README.md

 ### Getting changes into 25.04-mobile

-You should still develop against `master`, even if you're working on mobile-only features.
-Changes made in `master` will be moved into the `distro/collabora/co-25.04` branch according to the release schedule.
+You should still develop against `main`, even if you're working on mobile-only features.
+Changes made in `main` will be moved into the `distro/collabora/co-25.04` branch according to the release schedule.
 Changes from the `distro/collabora/co-25.04` branch are then regularly cherry-picked into the `distro/collabora/co-25.04-mobile` branch.

-If you have a change which you want to get into mobile snapshots or releases more quickly, you should still develop it against `master`.
-When it's merged into `master`, you should make a backport pull request against `distro/collabora/co-25.04-mobile`.
-Please don't make pull requests directly against `distro/collabora/co-25.04-mobile` (i.e. without the change first being merged into `master`).
+If you have a change which you want to get into mobile snapshots or releases more quickly, you should still develop it against `main`.
+When it's merged into `main`, you should make a backport pull request against `distro/collabora/co-25.04-mobile`.
+Please don't make pull requests directly against `distro/collabora/co-25.04-mobile` (i.e. without the change first being merged into `main`).

 ## GitPod